Child Care Aware of Washington Data Reports

 About Child Care Aware of Washington Data Reports

-Child Care Aware of Washington tracks data on both child care providers and families that we assist in searching for care for their children.
+We track data on both child care providers and families that we assist in searching for care for their children.
 The two most important parts of our analysis are:

 - Showing trends over time in child care capacity and prices.